UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

 !!!- info "Learning outcomes"

     - Practice using the UPPMAX documentation
-    - Can log in to the Rackham remote desktop environment using the website
+    - Can log in to the Pelle remote desktop environment using the website
-    - (optional) Can log in to the Rackham remote desktop environment using a local ThinLinc client
+    - (optional) Can log in to the Pelle remote desktop environment using a local ThinLinc client

 ???- question "For teachers"